HukamRepo/smart_switch/README.rst

     :start-after: matter_door_lock_sample_led1_start
     :end-before: matter_door_lock_sample_led1_end

-Button 1:
+LED 2:
-     If pressed for six seconds, it initiates the factory reset of the device.
+    Shows the state of the light bulb.
-     Releasing the button within the six-second window cancels the factory reset procedure.
+    The following states are possible:

+    * Solid On - The light bulb is on.
+    * Off - The light bulb is off.

 .. include:: ../lock/README.rst
+    :start-after: matter_door_lock_sample_button1_start
+    :end-before: matter_door_lock_sample_button1_end

+Button 2:
+    Changes the light bulb state to the opposite one.

+Button 4:
+    Starts the NFC tag emulation, enables Bluetooth LE advertising for the predefined period of time (15 minutes by default), and makes the device discoverable over Bluetooth LE.
+    This button is used during the :ref:`commissioning procedure <matter_light_bulb_sample_remote_control_commissioning>`.

+.. include:: ../lock/README.rst
     :start-after: matter_door_lock_sample_jlink_start
     :end-before: matter_door_lock_sample_jlink_end

+NFC port with antenna attached:
+    Optionally used for obtaining the commissioning information from the Matter accessory device to start the :ref:`commissioning procedure <matter_light_bulb_sample_remote_control_commissioning>`.

 Building and running
 ********************

-.. |sample path| replace:: :file:`samples/matter/template`
+.. |sample path| replace:: :file:`samples/matter/light_bulb`

 .. include:: /includes/build_and_run.txt

+See `Configuration`_ for information about building the sample with the DFU support.

 Selecting a build type
 ======================

-Before you start testing the application, you can select one of the `Matter template build types`_, depending on your building method.
+Before you start testing the application, you can select one of the `Matter light bulb build types`_, depending on your building method.

 Selecting a build type in |VSC|
 -------------------------------